lakshanthad/SenseCraft-AI/README.md

 ![Alt Text](./docs/video.gif)

-In addition to the various built-in AI models we offer out-of-the-box, you will also be able to bring-in your own AI model.
-In the future, you will have access to a large number of public models on SenseCraft AI platform and you will be able to download and deploy AI models for specific scenarios and create personalized AI solutions based on your needs.
+In addition to the various built-in AI models we offer out-of-the-box, in the future, you will have access to a large number of public models on SenseCraft AI platform and you will be able to download and deploy AI models for specific scenarios and create personalized AI solutions based on your needs.
 SenseCraft AI is your intelligent decision-making partner for vision ai, providing you with simple, flexible and efficient inferencing and solution building capabilities.

 ## Features